 In other words, when we represent real-world objects and concepts such as images, audio recordings, news articles, user profiles, weather patterns, and political views as vector embeddings, the semantic similarity of these objects and concepts can be quantified by how close they are to each other as points in vector spaces.
 Vector embedding representations are thus suitable for common machine learning tasks such as clustering, recommendation, and classification.

-For example, in a clustering task, clustering algorithms assigns points that are similar to the same cluster while keeps points from different clusters as dissimilar as possible.
-In a recommendation task, when making recommendations for an unseen object, the recommender-system would look for objects that are most similar to the object in question, as measured by their similarity as vector embeddings.
+For example, in a clustering task, clustering algorithms assign similar points to the same cluster while keeping points from different clusters as dissimilar as possible.
+In a recommendation task, when making recommendations for an unseen object, the recommender system would look for objects that are most similar to the object in question, as measured by their similarity as vector embeddings.
 In a classification task, we classify the label of an unseen object by the major vote over labels of the most similar objects.

 Creating Vector Embeddings

 One way of creating vector embeddings is to engineer the vector values using domain knowledge.
 This is known as feature engineering.
 For example, in medical imaging, we use medical expertise to quantify a set of features such as shape, color, and regions in an image that capture the semantics.
 However, engineering vector embeddings requires domain knowledge, and it is too expensive to scale.